 A few states prohibit private insurers from covering abortion services, except in cases of life endangerment.
 5 states restrict insurance coverage of abortion in private insurance plans; 4 limit coverage to cases when the woman’s life is endangered; 1 limits coverage to life endangerment, rape and incest.
 12 states restrict abortion coverage in insurance plans for public employees.
 More information about which states restrict private insurance coverage is provided in “Restricting Insurance Coverage of Abortion,” published by the Guttmacher Institute in January 2010.
 With health care reform and the passage of new insurance restrictions in many states, check with your insurer about what coverage you may currently have.

 If a woman has private health insurance, she can call her company to find out if her abortion will be covered.
-It is important to let the company know if the pregnancy is being terminated because of a fetal anomaly or threat to the mother’s health, as this may impact whether or not the procedure will be covered.
+It is important to let the company know if the pregnancy is being terminated because of a fetal anomaly or threat to the woman’s health, as this may impact whether or not the procedure will be covered.
 It is also important to call the facility providing the abortion, as some clinics do not accept private insurance.
 If financial help to pay for an abortion is needed, see the following section.

 Financial assistance for abortion care